Veki28/Pokeguessers/README.md

  - Review the questions I answered incorrectly after completing the quiz
  - Share my quiz results on social media

+### Bugs / issues

+- Repeating merge conflicts between Vedran and main repo (solved eventually thanks to Martin)
+- To avoid further issues we've decided to separate css and js files for each of the pages to keep it more simple per page.
+This enabled us to catch things getting out of hand faster and not messing up other parts of pages
+- An issue where at 968px width cards would show up as one per row and then at 768px would go back to 2 per row
+- Fixed touch not working on mobile devices by commenting out one of media query's

 ### Homepage Taglines